-1. PROGRAM SUMMARY.
-Managed Care Mental Health/Brief Therapy (hereafter "the Program") is designed to serve children (hereafter "clients"), who are Medi-Cal beneficiaries that meet medical necessity criteria as defined in Title 9, California Code of Regulations (CCR) Section 1830.210, and their families.
-The Program shall provide clients and their families with brief therapy which is time-limited and problem focused and is not intended to be long-term treatment.
-The Program shall serve the Santa Barbara area and shall be located at 1236 Chapala Street, Santa Barbara, California.
+- 1. PROGRAM SUMMARY.
+Managed Care Mental Health/Brief Therapy (hereafter "the Program") is designed to serve children (hereafter "clients") who are Medi-Cal beneficiaries that meet medical necessity criteria as defined in Title 9, California Code of Regulations (CCR) Section 1830.210, and their families.
+The Program shall provide clients and their families with brief therapy which is time-limited and problem-focused and not intended to be long-term treatment.
+The Program shall serve the Santa Barbara area and shall be located at: - A. 1236 Chapala Street, Santa Barbara, California.

-- A. Maintain the client in their homes and communities whenever possible; - B. Support the client's ability to adapt and cope with changing life circumstances; - C. Define and refine family strengths, culture, vision and needs; - D. Prioritize family needs to create a plan that will help meet those needs; and - E. Carry out the Client Service Plan (see Section 7) until the client no longer requires Program supports because the family's vision has been achieved. - 3.
+- A. Maintain the client in their homes and communities whenever possible; - B. Support the client's ability to adapt and cope with changing life circumstances; - C. Define and refine family strengths, culture, vision, and needs; - D. Prioritize family needs to create a plan that will help meet those needs; and - E. Carry out the Client Service Plan (see Section 7 Documentation Requirements) until the client no longer requires Program supports because the family's vision has been achieved. - 3.
 SERVICES.
-The Contractor shall provide the following services to Program clients and their families: - A. Contractor shall utilize a variety of effective evidence based treatment modalities and other promising practices known to be effective with the population served; - B. Contractor shall provide an array of the following services as needed, to Program clients: - i.
+Contractor shall develop, support, and empower family units by identifying existing strengths and areas of need, and teaching problem solving skills. - A. Contractor shall use a variety of effective evidence-based treatment modalities and other promising practices known to be effective with the population served; - B. Contractor shall provide an array of the following services as needed to Program clients: - 1.
 Case Management.
 Services that assist a client to access needed medical, educational, social, prevocational, vocational, rehabilitative, or other community services.
-The service activities may include, but are not limited to, communication, coordination, and referral; monitoring service delivery to ensure client access to service and the service delivery system; monitoring of the client's progress; placement services; and plan development, as defined in Title 9 CCR Section 1810.249. - ii.
-Assessment.
-Assessment is designed to evaluate the current status of a client's mental, emotional or behavioral health.
-Assessment includes, but is not limited to, one or more of the following: mental status determination, analysis of the client's clinical history; analysis of relevant cultural issues and history; diagnosis; and use of testing procedures, as defined in Title 9 CCR Section 1810.204.
+The service activities may include, but are not limited to, communication, coordination, and referral; monitoring service delivery to ensure client access to service and the service delivery system; monitoring of the client's progress; placement services; and plan development, as defined in Title 9 CCR Section 1810.249. - 2.
+Assessment/Reassessment.
+Assessment is designed to evaluate the current status of a client's mental, emotional, or behavioral health.
+Assessment includes, but is not limited to, one or more of the following: mental status determination, analysis of the client's clinical history, analysis of relevant cultural issues and history, diagnosis, and use of mental health testing procedures, as defined in Title 9 CCR Section 1810.204. - i.
+Contractor shall complete the Child & Adolescent Needs & Strengths (CANS) for each client.
+The CANS must be administered by trained clinical staff (County/CBO) at: - a.
+Intake;